-Specifically, STECF 19-13 highlights that criterion 'a' specified for the identification of stocks at risk in the 2014 Balance Indicator guidelines was generally not applicable for most of the stocks in Mediterranean, since these stocks lack B{lim} estimates.
+It is to be noted that STECF 19-13 highlights that criterion a specified for the identification of stocks at risk in the 2014 Balance Indicator guidelines was generally not applicable for most of the stocks in Mediterranean, since these stocks lack B{lim} estimates.

-As highlighted in STECF 16-18 report, and again STECF 19-03, currently only landings from EU fleets are used to calculate whether the landings of a certain fleet segment comprise more than 10% of the overall landings.
+As highlighted in STECF 16-18 report, and again STECF 20-11, currently only landings from EU fleets are used to calculate whether the landings of a certain fleet segment comprise more than 10% of the overall landings.
 The impact of EU fleets on stocks that are shared with non-EU countries may therefore be overestimated.